 It’s important to know your rights after being injured in an accident.
 You can decide where to take your car for repairs, no matter what the insurance company may tell you.
 While there can be advantages to using a repair shop recommended by the insurance company, ultimately the decision rests with you.

 Below, learn more about choosing a repair shop after a crash.
-If you have further questions about your rights after being injured in an auto accident, give Lorenz & Lorenz a call to schedule a free legal consultation.
+If you have further questions about your rights after being injured in an auto accident, give Lorenz & Lorenz Accident & Injury Lawyers PLLC a call to schedule a free legal consultation.
 There are no upfront fees or obligations, and we do not get paid unless you do.
+Our team of Austin personal injury attorneys has extensive experience handling car accident claims in Texas.

 Click for free case review

-What Does State Law Say About Choosing a Repair Shop?
+What Does State Law Say About Choosing a Repair Shop After a Car Crash?

-State laws surrounding insurance companies vary, and it’s essential to understand the rules of your own state.
-In general, there are two main things you need to know:
+State laws surrounding insurance companies vary, and it's essential to understand the rules of your state.
+A local Austin car accident lawyer can help guide you through the process.
+In general, however, there are two main things you need to know about Texas law regarding car accident insurance claims:

 Texas state law is clear that you can choose your own repair shop.
 This means that even if the insurance company doesn’t tell you what shop to use, you can still go out and find one on your own.